openai/chatgpt-retrieval-plugin/README.md

 #### pgvector

-Use pgvector to store and search for vectors in a PostgreSQL database.
-To use pgvector, you will need to set up a PostgreSQL database with the pgvector extension enabled.
+pgvector is a PostgreSQL extension that provides fast vector similarity search.
+To use pgvector, you will need to set up a PostgreSQL database with the pgvector extension enabled or use a managed solution that provides pgvector, such as [Supabase](https://supabase.com/), [Neon](https://neon.tech/), [Crunchy Bridge](https://www.crunchydata.com/products/crunchy-bridge), or [bit.io](https://bit.io/).

 - For more information about pgvector, visit the [official repository](https://github.com/pgvector/pgvector).